microsoft/microsoft-r/rserver-arm-templates/enterprise-configuration/windows-sql-azure/README.md

 and start [Publishing Web Services](https://msdn.microsoft.com/en-us/microsoft-r/operationalize/data-scientist-manage-services).

+NOTE : if Azure Active Directory is not used in the template, username is 'admin'.

 To connect to your cluster, use port 50000 for the first WebNode, 50001 for the second.

 For example: